Name: Siyukhov Inver Ruslanovich

 Articles of Criminal Code of Russian Federation: 282.2 (1)

-Time spent in prison: 1 day in a temporary detention facility, 1099 day in a pre-trial detention
+Time spent in prison: 1 day in a temporary detention facility, 1424 day in a pre-trial detention, 16 day in prison

-Currently held in: Detention Center No. 1 in Republic of Adygeya
+Currently held in: Pre-trial Detention Center inside the Correctional Colony No. 1 of the Republic of Adygeуa

-Address for correspondence: Siyukhov Inver Ruslanovich, born 1974, PFRSI of Penal Colony No. 1 in Republic of Adygeya, ul.
-Lenina, 28, pgt.
-Tlyustenkhabl, Republic of Adygeya, Russia, 385228
+Address for correspondence: Siyukhov Inver Ruslanovich, born 1974, Pre-trial Detention Center inside the Correctional Colony No. 1 of the Republic of Adygeуa, Ul.
+Lenina, 28, pos.
+Tlyustenkhabl, Teuchezhskiy rayon, Republic of Adygeya

 Letters of support can be sent by regular mail.